HMS Malaya: Second World War

-On 9 July, under the command of Captain Cuthbert Coppinger, the battleship left New York on trials and steamed to Halifax, Nova Scotia to provide protection for an urgent fast convoy.
-No ships were lost, and Malaya arrived in Rosyth on 28 July.
-Thereafter she escorted convoys from the United Kingdom to Malta and Cape Town until summer 1943.

-Malaya was placed in reserve at the end of 1943.
-During this time her entire secondary 6-inch armament was offloaded and her anti-aircraft armament was enhanced.
+On 9 July, under the command of Captain Cuthbert Coppinger, Malaya left New York on trials and steamed to Halifax, Nova Scotia, to provide protection for an urgent fast convoy.
+No ships were lost and Malaya arrived in Rosyth on 28 July.
+Thereafter she escorted convoys from the United Kingdom to Malta and Cape Town until summer 1943.Malaya was placed in reserve at the end of 1943.
+At this time her secondary 6-inch armament was removed and her anti-aircraft armament was enhanced.
 Between 15 and 17 May 1944, Malaya was used in Loch Striven as a target ship for inert Highball bouncing bomb prototypes, one of which punched a hole in the ship's side.
 She was reactivated just before the Normandy landings to act as a reserve bombardment battleship.